ShebaDarko/MACHINE-LEARNING-FOR-INTRUSION-DETECTION-/README.md

 ## Conclusion 🌟

-Unlock the potential of ML in cybersecurity, leveraging k-means clustering and PCA for proactive intrusion detection systems that safeguard digital assets effectively.
+Unlock the potential of ML in cybersecurity, leveraging NN for intrusion detection systems that safeguard digital assets effectively.